The Mornin' Mail is

 Recycled hardwood is often of

 better quality than new hardwoods.
-Its been
+It’s been

 curing for many years, resulting in a tighter